CuTe Layout Representation and Algebra: Acknowledgments

 \section{Acknowledgments}

-The authors thank Vijay Thakkar for being an early adopter of \CuTe, for his pivotal role in its popularization and integration into CUTLASS, and for substantial contributions to its foundational design and deployment.
-They also thank Andrew Kerr, Pradeep Ramani, and Manish Gupta for their insights into using \CuTe within CUTLASS and for driving its early adoption in the development of high-performance kernels.
-They thank Muhammad Osama and Duane Merrill for early experimental work with \CuTe prototypes and low-level performance optimizations in initial \CuTe examples.
-Finally, the authors thank Michael Garland, Bastian Hagedorn, Jay Shah, and Amanda Liu for insightful feedback and for repeatedly challenging the \CuTe specifications.
+The author thanks Vijay Thakkar for being an early adopter of \CuTe, for his pivotal role in its popularization and integration into CUTLASS, and for substantial contributions to its foundational design and deployment.
+He also thanks Andrew Kerr, Pradeep Ramani, and Manish Gupta for their insights into using \CuTe within CUTLASS and for driving its early adoption in the development of high-performance kernels.
+He thanks Muhammad Osama and Duane Merrill for early experimental work with \CuTe prototypes and low-level performance optimizations in initial \CuTe examples.
+Finally, the author thanks Michael Garland, Bastian Hagedorn, Jay Shah, and Amanda Liu for insightful feedback and for repeatedly challenging the \CuTe specifications.